Video game-like virtual reality system part of new training for sailors at Naval Station Norfolk

 Sailors assigned to the USS Gerald R. Ford are using the new technology to train for their time at sea.

-“It’s a major game changer for us in training our sailors,” said Naval Air Force Atlantic Commander, Rear Admiral Roy Kelley.
+“It’s a major game changer for us in training our sailors,” said Rear Admiral James Downey, the Navy’s program executive officer for aircraft carriers.

 It may look like one of the new video game systems, but it actually mimics everything the sailor has to do to launch and land fighters off the deck.